stepanataccolade/docsv2/sources/docker_build.md

 - Build the image using Dockerfile at the root of your repo
 - Pull code from GitHub/Bitbucket and test code in the container
-- Push container to a registry (Docker Hub, GCR, Quay.io)
+- Push container to a registry (Docker Hub, GCR, Quay.io, Private Registry)

 Post-CI workflow is:

 - Pull image specified from a registry (Dockery Hub, GCR, Quay.io) (default is minv2)
 - Pull code from GitHub/Bitbucket and test in container
 - If CI passes, build container from Dockerfile at the root of the repo
-- Push container to a registry (Docker Hub, GCR, Quay.io)
+- Push container to a registry (Docker Hub, GCR, Quay.io, Private Registry)

 To use these workflows, your app must be "Dockerized".
 Details on this can be found in Docker's official documentation [Docker's official documentation](https://docs.dockerhub.com).